 Enrolled Retirement Plan Agent (ERPA) Program Changes

-Effective February 12, 2016, the Internal Revenue Service will no longer be offering the ERPA Special Enrollment Examination (ERPA SEE) to become an ERPA.
+Effective February 12, 2016, the IRS no longer offers the ERPA Special Enrollment Examination (ERPA SEE) to become an ERPA.
 Any current ERPAs will continue to hold the ERPA designation, allowing them to practice before the IRS.
-Anyone who has passed both parts of the SEE can still become an ERPA if they file the Form 23-EP, Application for Enrollment to Practice before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA).
-The application for enrollment must be filed within one year of passing both parts of the test.

 Final testing window

-The final ERPA SEE testing window will begin January 5 and run through February 12, 2016.
-Candidates may take each part of the test only one time during the January 5 – February 12, 2016, testing window.
-This testing window will be the last opportunity for employee benefits professionals to become an ERPA.
-Candidates who have passed only one part of the exam by February 12, 2016, will not have any further opportunities to take the exam.
-Candidates can register for the test now by going to www.erpaexam.org.
-Registration closes on January 4, 2016.
-The registration form can be found at www.erpaexam.org.
+The final ERPA SEE testing window was January 5 through February 12, 2016.
+Candidates were able to take each part of the test only one time during that testing window.
+This testing window was the last opportunity for employee benefits professionals to become an ERPA.
+Candidates who had passed only one part of the exam by February 12, 2016, will not have any further opportunities to take the exam.

 Renewal for current ERPAs

 The program remains unchanged for current ERPAs.
 The renewal period for ERPAs will remain as defined in Circular 230, section 10.6.
 Continuing Education (CE) is still required under Circular 230 and the requisite number of hours of CE must be obtained from an IRS approved CE Provider.
-A list of IRS-approved providers can be found under the Tax Pros tab.
+Find a list of IRS-approved providers under the Tax Pros tab.

-1. Why did the Internal Revenue Service decide to discontinue offering the ERPA-Special Enrollment Examination (ERPA-SEE)?
+1. Why did the IRS decide to discontinue offering the ERPA-Special Enrollment Examination (ERPA-SEE)?

 Due to a steady decline in the volume of ERPA-SEE test takers, the cost to administer the examination no longer warrants us offering the test.

-2. When will the Internal Revenue Service stop offering the ERPA-SEE?
+2. When did the IRS stop offering the ERPA-SEE?

-Test candidates still have an opportunity to take the examination from January 5, through February 12, 2016.
-After February 12, 2016, the test will no longer be offered.
-Candidates may take each part of the test only one time during the January 5 – February 12, 2016, testing window.
+Test candidates had an opportunity to take the examination from January 5, through February 12, 2016.
+After February 12, 2016, the test is longer offered.
+Candidates could take each part of the test only one time during the January 5 – February 12, 2016, testing window.

 3. If I have passed only one part of the test by February 12, 2016 will there be another opportunity to pass the remaining part?

-No. The final opportunity to pass either part of the test is during the January 5, 2016 to February 12, 2016 testing window.
+No. The final opportunity to pass either part of the test was during the January 5, 2016 to February 12, 2016 testing window.

-5. Will this change have any impact on those that currently hold the ERPA designation?
+4. Will this change impact those individuals who currently hold the ERPA designation?

-There is no impact to those that are currently ERPAs.
-After the ERPA-SEE is no longer offered, those with the ERPA designation will continue to have the same rights to practice before the Service, be subject to Circular 230 requirements regarding continuing education and renewal of enrollment, and be able to hold themselves out as ERPAs.
+No, there’s no impact to those who are currently ERPAs.
+Those with the ERPA designation will continue to have the same rights to practice before the IRS, be subject to Circular 230 requirements for continuing education and renewal of enrollment, and be able to hold themselves out as ERPAs.

-6. Will those who have passed both parts of the ERPA-SEE, but have not yet applied for enrollment, still be able to submit an application for enrollment?
+5. How long did those who had passed both parts of the ERPA-SEE have to submit an application for enrollment?

-Yes.
-Form 23-EP, Application for Enrollment to Practice before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA), must be filed within one year after passing both parts of the ERPA-SEE and the candidate must pass a tax compliance check.
+Candidates had to file Form 23-EP, Application for Enrollment to Practice before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA), within one year after passing both parts of the ERPA-SEE, and the candidate had to pass a tax compliance check.

-7. With the ERPA-SEE no longer offered after February 12, 2016, will there be any changes with respect to continuing education or renewal of enrollment?
+6. With the ERPA-SEE no longer being offered after February 12, 2016, will there be any changes with respect to continuing education or renewal of enrollment?

 No, there are no changes to continuing education or renewal of enrollment requirements for existing ERPAs.
-Information regarding continuing education and renewal of enrollment can be found under the Tax Pros tab.
+Find information on continuing education and renewal of enrollment under the Tax Pros tab.

-8. I am a former IRS Employee Plans agent.
-Will I still be able to apply to become an ERPA after ERPA-SEE testing ends on February 12, 2016?
+7. I am a former IRS Employee Plans agent.
+Will I still be able to apply to become an ERPA after ERPA-SEE testing ended on February 12, 2016?

-No. Former IRS Employee Plan Agents will not be eligible to apply for enrollment as an ERPA after February 12, 2016.
-Former Employee Plan Agents may apply for enrollment as an enrolled agent based on their technical experience.
-The IRS may limit their enrollment to employee plan matters.
-Information about applying to become an enrolled agent can be found under the Tax Pros tab.
+No. Former IRS Employee Plan Agents aren’t eligible to apply for enrollment as an ERPA after February 12, 2016.
+You may, however apply for enrollment as an enrolled agent based on your technical experience.
+The IRS may limit your enrollment to employee plan matters.
+Find information about applying to become an enrolled agent under the Tax Pros tab.